Hydriuk/BaseGuard/README.md

 `ActiveRaidTimer` : *Only used with `ActivationMode: Offline`*.
 Prevents players from protecting their base while being raided by disconnecting.
 Their base won't be protected until the amount of seconds defined in `ActiveRaidTimer` has passed without their base taking damage.
 *Example* : `ActiveRaidTimer: 120` means that if a player disconnects while being raided, the raiders will be able to continue to raid as long as they deal a damage to one of the player's structure / barricade every two minutes.

 ---

+DamageWarnCooldown: When a player tries to damage a protected structure, he will receive a warning.
+To prevent chat spam, this value tells the plugin to wait between messages.
+Its value is in seconds.

+---

+ChatIcon: Icon used when the plugin sends a message to a player

+---